mikewesthad/navmesh/README.md

 Pull requests are welcome (see [todos](#to-dos))!
 If you want to run this repo locally, make sure you have [node](https://nodejs.org/en/) installed.
 Download the repo, open a terminal in the repo folder and run:

 ```
-npm install
+npx yarn
 npm run bootstrap
 ```

-This project uses [lerna](https://github.com/lerna/lerna) and [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage multiple packages within one repository. `npm install` will pull the root dependencies and `npm run bootstrap` will use lerna & yarn to pull and link dependencies within "packages/".
+This project uses [lerna](https://github.com/lerna/lerna) and [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage multiple packages within one repository. `npx yarn` will pull the root dependencies (and install yarn if needed) and `npm run bootstrap` will use lerna & yarn to pull and link dependencies within "packages/".
 This project has the following packages:

 - `navmesh` - core logic, game-engine agnostic
 - `phaser-navmesh` - Phaser Plugin v3 wrapper around `navmesh`